sst/guide/_chapters/create-an-sst-app.md

 2. `src/` — App Code

-   The code that's run when your API is invoked is placed in the `src/` directory of your project.
+   The Lambda function code that's run when your API is invoked is placed in the `src/` directory of your project.

 Later on we'll be adding a `frontend/` directory for our frontend React app.